tektutor/git-china-june2023-batch1/Day3/README.md

 Branching for above reasons are considered as a best practice.

-## List the branches and finding the current active branch
+## ⛹️‍♀️ Lab - List the branches and finding the current active branch

 The branch that has a "*" is the one that is active.